numpy/numpy/doc/source/reference/arrays.classes.rst

    raised.

    .. note:: In addition to ufuncs, :func:`__array_ufunc__` also
-      overrides the behavior of :func:`numpy.dot` and :func:`numpy.matmul` even though these are not ufuncs.
+      overrides the behavior of :func:`numpy.dot` and :func:`numpy.matmul`.
+      This even though these are not ufuncs, but they can be thought of as :ref:`generalized universal functions<c-api.generalized-ufuncs>`
+      (which are overridden).
+We intend to extend this behaviour to other relevant functions.

    Like with other methods in python, such as ``__hash__`` and ``__iter__``, it is possible to indicate that your class does *not*